-Spondylosis isn’t a single disease but a collective term for conditions that cause degeneration of the spine.
-It’s a common cause of back pain, especially for older people, but Alexis Tracy, DO, and the team at Somerset Spine & Nerve in Medford, Oregon, provide a range of effective treatments for the causes of spondylosis.
-If back or neck pain is giving you sleepless nights, call the office or request an appointment online today.
+Spondylosis isn’t a single disease, but a general term for conditions that cause degeneration of the spine.
+It’s a common cause of back pain, especially in older adults.
+Alexis Tracy, DO, and the team at Somerset Spine & Nerve in Medford, Oregon, offer a range of effective treatments for the underlying causes of spondylosis.
+If back or neck pain is keeping you up at night, call the office or request an appointment online today.

 What is spondylosis?